TWENTY TWENTY-SIX

 COPYRIGHT 2025.
 ENIGMATIC HILLS PRODUCTIONS PVT.
 LTD. AND GLENN HAYDEN

-"The rehearsal room is the playground for the actor's work"
+"The rehearsal room is the playground for the actor's homework"

 Glenn Hayden's

 Actor in the Play is a ten-weekend program designed to immerse participants in the full experience of the rehearsal room.
-Through the exploration of diverse acting techniques and methodologies, the program culminates in a public theatre season featuring a collection of short plays.
+Through the exploration of diverse acting techniques and methodologies, the program culminates in a public theatre season featuring a collection of short plays commissioned for the batch.

 Theater Simple.
 SEATTLE, USA